-Swinomish is governed by the Swinomish Constitution and Bylaws that was originally adopted in 1936 and by the Swinomish Senate, the tribe's governing body, which is comprised of 11 elected members that serve staggered 5 year terms.
+Swinomish is governed by the Swinomish Constitution and Bylaws that was originally adopted in 1936, and by the Swinomish Senate, which is comprised of 11 elected members that serve staggered five-year terms.

 Each year there is an election for two Senate positions and every five years there is an election for three positions.
 Following each year's election, the 11 Senators select a chairman, vice chairman, secretary and treasurer.